Ukrainian culture during the Russian invasion of Ukraine: Damage

-On 8 May, a historic Jewish cemetery in Hlukhiv was damaged by Russian shelling.
-Some graves were destroyed by fallen trees, and the cemetery was littered with pieces of neighboring houses' roofs.
+On 8 May, Russian shelling damaged a historic Jewish cemetery in Hlukhiv.
+Some graves were destroyed by falling trees, and the cemetery was littered with pieces of roof from neighboring houses.

+As of June 2023, 634 incidents of Russian artillery or rocket attacks on educational and cultural institutions had been recorded across Kharkiv oblast alone, and evidence pointed to intentional targeting of such institutions.

+On 28 October 2024, the Derzhprom building in Kharkiv was hit.

 Looting

-In April 2022, the Mariupol city council announced that over two thousand exhibits had been looted from Mariupol museums, including original works by Arkhip Kuindzhi and Ivan Aivazovsky.
+In April 2022, the Mariupol City Council announced that over two thousand exhibits had been looted from Mariupol museums, including original works by Arkhip Kuindzhi and Ivan Aivazovsky.
 Most exhibits from the Museum of Local Lore and Kuindzhi Art Museum had been removed by Russian occupation forces.
 However, the director of the Mariupol Local History Museum, Natalia Kapustnikova, told the pro-Kremlin news outlet Izvestiya that she had handed over the works of Aivazovsky and Kuindzhi to Russian forces "following the end of the hostilities".

 In May 2022, Ukrainian officials claimed that Russian forces looted the "largest and most expensive" collections of Scythian artefacts in Ukraine from Melitopol.
 Ukrainian Culture minister Oleksandr Tkachenko has alleged that Russian forces had looted thousands of artifacts from almost forty Ukrainian museums by October 2022.
 Tkachenko further stated that the looted items and destruction to other cultural sites amounted to hundreds of millions of dollars in damage and lost items.
 Among others, two main museums of Kherson were looted by Russian forces before retreating from the city in November 2022: the Local History Museum and the Art Museum, from which some 10,000 artworks were stolen.
 The items were transported to Crimean museums.

+In late 2022, while Mariupol was still occupied by Russian forces, Sasha Korban's mural Milana on a facade of a Mariupol building, showing 3-year old Milana Abdurashytova, a survivor of a 2015 pro-Russian missile attack, was destroyed.